• Home

 Rutabagas have a thin wax coating that needs to be peeled off.
 This is not like a carrot where you can either peel or not-peel the veggie.
 You’ll feel the wax coating and it is pretty obvious that it needs to be removed.

-Peeled and Sliced Rutabaga
+Peeled and Sliced Rutabaga.

-Using the peeling instructions above, start off by peeling the rutabagas and cutting them into one inch cubes.
-Fill a 3-4 quart saucepan with water and add the cubed rutabagas with a teaspoon of salt.
+Step Two: Fill a 3-4 quart saucepan with water and add the cubed rutabagas with a teaspoon of salt.
 Bring to a boil and let it cook until it is fork tender.
 This is exactly the same process you would use to boil potatoes.

 Service with a dollop of butter and chives.
 Don’t skip the chives as they offer so much flavor.
 I tried them both ways and won’t go without.
 They are delish!

 So, I was shocked at the calories and carbs of mashed rutabagas vs mashed potatoes.
 One cup of rutabaga has 51 calories and 9 grams of net carbs.
 Compare that to one cup of potatoes with 136 calories and 28 grams of net carbs.
+This is a great option for a low carb or keto diet, but even if you aren’t tracking your carbs, the nutty flavor beats potatoes hands-down!

 Yes!
 I did it last week and put the leftovers in my husband’s lunch and they reheated wonderful.
+No special instructions here.
+They defrosted and reheated in the microwave perfectly.

-• One option is to peel and cut the rutabaga and place in a pot full of water in the morning and cook later in the day, just like you would if you are trying to remove the excess starch from potatoes.
+• One option is to peel and cut the rutabaga and place them in a pot full of water in the morning and cook later in the day, just like you would if you are trying to remove the excess starch from potatoes.

 • Another option is to fully make these and reheat when you are ready to serve.
 They reheat beautifully!
 If you are going for this option and serving guests, I would zap them in the microwave and then whip them with a bit of extra butter or milk with my hand mixer.

-Other Options
+‼️ Other Options

 I’m always on the lookout for options to put a spin on my recipes.
 Let’s put a spin on these as well.